-Profits and Cash Flow are both critical elements needed for a business to survive and be successful !
+If you recall, we learned earlier how Profits and Cash Flow are both critical elements needed for a business to survive and be successful !
 Good Cash Management is also just as important as making a profit.
 Great cash management is even better.

 Good projections and accounting records are important tools for the success of a small business.
 While outside accountants are sometimes necessary to help, you can save some money by producing your own projections.

 - A Cash Forecast is simply a tool that a businesses uses to plan:

 - How Much and When is Money Coming In and From Where (source) ?